theNewDynamic/gohugo-theme-ananke/README.md

 ### Logo

 You can replace the title of your site in the top left corner of each page with your own logo.
 To do that put your own logo into the `static` directory of your website, and add the `logo` parameter to the site params in your config file.
+You can optionally add a HiDPI version of the logo, too.
 For example:

 ```
 [params]
-  logo = "img/logo.svg"
+  logo = "img/logo.png"
+  logohidpi = "img/logohidpi.png"
 ```